makersacademy/CV/README.md

 - `Site Editor`, Channel 4 News Digital: managing a team of journalists working on our digital platforms.
   I learned about SEO, thumbnails/story promotion, CMS and publishing tools.
 - `Producer`: making stories into engaging TV.
-- `Avid Edit Trainer`: trained more 100+ staff across departments on Avid editing software and server tools, in
+- `Avid Edit Trainer`: training more 100+ staff across departments on Avid editing software and server tools, in
   London and DC

 **CNN International** (1997-2000)